yegorsokolov/MT5/README.md

 kubectl apply -f k8s/pvc.yaml
 kubectl apply -f k8s/deployment.yaml
 ```

+The deployment image also invokes `scripts/run_bot.sh` so pods automatically
+train on first start and then switch to the realtime loop.

 The container image should be pushed to a registry accessible by your cluster
 (`ghcr.io/youruser/mt5-bot:latest` by default).
 The deployment mounts a